mikermcneil/waterline2/RESEARCH.md

 **Custom Aggregates and Aggregate Clauses (Reduce)** FLWOR makes aggregations more flexible and simplifies the implementation of intermediately complex aggregation functions.
 However, while FUCD is perhaps more pedestrian, it is concise and simple for non-technical folks to understand.

-With `FOR`, `LET`, and `RETURN`, FLWOR gives us pretty much everything we need to build pretty much any referentially transparent function.
+With `FOR`, `LET`, and `RETURN`, FLWOR gives us everything we need to build pretty much any referentially transparent function.